by Jared L. Zeff, N.D., L.Ac.

 One can only improve by removing or moderating disturbing factors, stimulating the self-healing mechanisms, and tonifying or supporting the normal functions of body.
 But one is in a chronic state because of accumulated disturbance or the suppression of the body’s healing reactions.
 As one becomes increasingly healthy, suppressed reactions will often reappear.
 The reappearance of previous illness is fascinating to witness.
 When this occurs, we can treat these recurrences with nonsuppressive methods.

-As one improves, and the body become stronger, one will at some point reenter an acute reactive state.
+As one improves and the body becomes stronger, one will at some point reenter an acute reactive state.
 This is usually characterized by fever and a discharge.
 The arrival of an acute febrile state means that the body is mounting a curative reaction which is referred to as a healing crisis or healing reaction.
 As one moves through this, and healing is completed with a discharge, ultimate cure is attained.
 The patient must be prepared for these events, or they will assume that the treatment is not working or things are getting worse.
 And often return to suppressive medication, defeating the possibility of healing.
 One can apply many non-suppressive treatments if needed to moderate the discomfort of a healing reaction.
 This is a part of the honoring of the wisdom of the body.

 These are the principles of nature cure methodology.
 In their application, I expect to see rapid, gentle, and permanent restoration of health.
 There is no perfect system of healing, but what we have in this method is a set of instructions based upon the observation of how healing occurs in nature.
 Nature cure is an earth based system of medicine, making use of the simple remedies presented by nature … a comprehensive system, which honors the wisdom of the body.